appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/external-image-registry.md

 :::info

-The `spacetech` in the example codes below are example project name.
+The `spacetech` in the example codes below is an example project name.

 Please find your own project name and replace `spacetech` with your project name.